Kai-Denzel-Jane/LCU-SF-Docs/Docs.md

-/ For get players characters :

-    Global Character cPlayer1;
-    Global Character cPlayer2;
+# The basics :

-// To declare variables :
+To declare variables :

+    // For primitive variables :
     Number variableNumber(4);
     Number variableFloat(4.9);
-    Text textVar("AAAA");
+    Text textVar("abcdef");
     Bool booleanVar(false);

+    // For object of class variables :
+    ClassName varName( functiontogetthisvariable() )
+    Character npc(GetCharacter())

-// To get this variables in the code just enter her names :
+To get this variables in the code just enter her names :

     variableNumber > variableFloat

-// So to get global variable there are this syntaxe :

-    Global VariableType myVariableName;
+To set the value of a variable do this :

+    variable = 5
+    variable = true

-// there are ";" in the end of a line like JS
+there are ";" in the end of a line like JS

-// we can make if else code :
+We can make if else instructions like this :

     if( true == true && false == true ) {
         // code